sigmorphon/sigmorphon.github.io/workshops/2024/program.md

 # Twenty-first SIGMORPHON Workshop on Computational Phonology, Morphology, and Phonetics
 All times are Mexico City time (GMC-6)

-## Workshop to be held online on June 20, 2024
+## Workshop to be held hybrid online and at NAACL on June 20, 2024

 ## 9:25 – 9:30 Opening Statements